MOEAFramework/MOEAFramework/docs/fileFormats.md

 algorithm.getResult().display();
 ```

-Or we can save to a file as CSV, Json, or Markdown and Latex tables:
+Or we can save to a file as CSV, Json, Markdown, or Latex:

 <!-- java:examples/org/moeaframework/examples/misc/SaveAndFormatResultsExample.java [41:44] -->